ArduPilot/ardupilot_wiki/copter/source/docs/failsafe-battery.rst

 .. note::

-    Once the battery failsafe has triggered, it cannot be reset until the flight controller is rebooted.
+    Once the battery failsafe has triggered, it cannot be reset until the autopilot is rebooted.

 Setting up using Mission Planner
 --------------------------------